Keighley Bus Company: TheShuttle

+In October 2023, Transdev announced that the route will be converted to use battery electric buses through a £7.5 million order for 15 Mercedes-Benz eCitaro single-deck buses, partially funded by the UK government's Zero Emission Bus Regional Areas (ZEBRA) scheme.

+Former Services and Branding

 Keighley Jets

-The Keighley Jets brand encompasses a total of seventeen local bus services, which operate in and around the market town of Keighley.
-Services are operated by a fleet of Mellor Strata minibuses and Optare Solo single-deck buses, which are branded in a two-tone green livery.
+The Keighley Jets brand encompassed a total of seventeen local bus services, which operated in and around the market town of Keighley.
+Services were operated by a fleet of Mellor Strata minibuses and Optare Solo single-deck buses, which were branded in a two-tone green livery.
 Features include free WiFi, USB power and audio-visual next stop announcements.
-Though there has not been any official announcement from the company, the Keighley Jets livery has seemingly been retired from its fleet, though the routes still maintain their K prefix and features mentioned above.
+Though there has not been any official announcement from the company, the Keighley Jets branding has been retired from its fleet, though the routes still maintain their K prefix and features mentioned above.

 Otley Dash

-In October 2017, took over operation of service 965 (Otley and Weston) from First Leeds.
+In October 2017, the company took over operation of service 965 (Otley and Weston) from First Leeds.
 Initially encompassed under the Wharfedale Links brand, the service was rebranded Otley Dash in March 2021.
-It is operated by Optare Solo single-deck vehicles, branded in a two-tone green and yellow livery.
+It was operated by Optare Solo single-deck vehicles, branded in a two-tone cream and green livery.
+On 19 February 2023, the company's services on Otley Dash came to an end when the contract for the tender ended.
+The tender for the route was then awarded to Connexionsbuses, however evening and Sunday journeys are run by sister company Flyer's route A3.